Thanksgiving is almost here in the U.S., which means homeschooling may take on a different look in the coming weeks.

 But more experienced homeschooling parents have often decided to shrug and give in to the holiday spirit.
 They find their comfort level with the amount or type of learning that is going on (or if they are unschoolers, they consider it all learning), and they give up stressing over what is not getting done.

-One homeschooling dad I know calls it “the month of Christmas,” and another mom I know coined the term “Thanksmas” — which is what her family calls the period from Thanksgiving until New Year’s Day.Why should homeschoolers worry less about schoolwork and embrace the holiday season?
+One homeschooling dad I know calls it “the month of Christmas,” and another mom I know coined the term “Thanksmas” — which is what her family calls the period from Thanksgiving until New Year’s Day.9 reasons why homeschoolers should worry less about schoolwork and embrace the holiday season

 - Because learning has an emotional component.
 Take time for emotional connection to your children, and it will have a payoff for the kids as an emotional foundation for their learning.
 Instead of worrying about lessons, take the time to do something your children love to do with you — decorating cookies, reading by the fire, going ice skating, shopping for a special gift together for Granny, watching favorite holiday shows on television.
 Let the holiday season give you permission to give the time to extra emotional investment.